-With all of its different variations, the shirt is without a doubt the most versatile article of dress there is.
-But which types of shirt should you stock your wardrobe with to ensure you have all bases stylishly covered?
-Well, these 10 are the essentials.
+With all of its different variations, the men’s shirt is without a doubt the most versatile article of dress there is.

-Sharing its name with the Oxford cloth from which it’s cut, this menswear classic has been serving as the bedrock of many a stylish outfit for well over 120 years.
+Sharing its name with the Oxford cloth from which it’s cut, the Oxford shirt is a menswear classic that’s been serving as the bedrock of many a stylish outfit for well over 120 years.
 The fabric is quite thick compared to most others in shirting, giving it a casual edge.
-A button down collar and hanger loop to the back of the yoke are common design traits.
+A button-down collar and hanger loop to the back of the yoke are common design traits.

-If ever there was a true menswear essential, the Oxford button-down shirt is it.
+If ever there was a true, essential type of shirt for men, the Oxford button-down shirt is it.
 This timeless piece serves as a sartorial building block that works for a range of dress codes, making it one of the most versatile pieces in any wardrobe.

 “The golden rule, as ever with short sleeves is to make them fit to the arm – baggy sleeves make arms look skinnier and skinny arms make a chest look smaller – not great.”

-Styling-wise, simplicity is the key.
+Styling-wise, simplicity is the key with this type of shirt.
 “A dark blue overshirt with a white T-shirt works great,” adds Johnson.
 “But a shabby overshirt and a detailed shirt looks like a sloppy teenagers get up.”
 Team it up with some raw denim and a pair of lace-up work boots and you’re good to go.

-It’s a horrible term, but the advent of business casual dress codes has meant that that you can probably clock in to your workplace in a much broader range of clothing than your father ever dared to.
+It’s a horrible term, but the advent of business casual dress codes has meant that you can probably clock into your workplace in a much broader range of clothing than your father ever dared to.
 We think that’s a good thing, but there’s still room for wardrobe workhorses like the classic work shirt, especially if your boss still expects you to wear a tie.

-“There is nothing like the smooth, formal appearance of good quality two fold poplin cotton for an every day work shirt,” says Willis.
-“Textures such as twills, oxfords and herringbones are perfect for an more casual shirt giving interest without a tie, but for that immaculate, clean, no-nonsense business look a plain white or palest blue gleaming with quality poplin shirt and tie cannot be beaten.”
+“There is nothing like the smooth, formal appearance of good quality two-fold poplin cotton for an everyday work shirt,” says Willis.
+“Textures such as twills, oxfords, and herringbones are perfect for a more casual shirt giving interest without a tie, but for that immaculate, clean, no-nonsense business look a plain white or palest blue gleaming with quality poplin shirt and tie cannot be beaten.”

 No, it’s not denim.
 Chambray uses a plain weave in its construction, which results in a lighter fabric than the twill weave used for its jean-making cousin.
 This makes a chambray shirt a great option if you like the look of denim but find it a bit too much.

-It wasn’t so long ago that the short sleeve shirt was a style crime reserved for for delivery drivers, bible salesmen and scary men in nightclubs with pupils the size of coffee cups.
-Fortunately, designers have reclaimed this casual summer style for its versatility and warm-weather practicality.
+It wasn’t so long ago that the the short sleeve shirt was a style crime reserved for delivery drivers, bible salesmen, and scary men in nightclubs with pupils the size of coffee cups.
+Fortunately, designers have reclaimed the basic t-shirt style for its versatility and warm-weather practicality.

-In recent years, it’s become a vehicle for broader summer trends, from tropical prints and geometric patterns to pastel colours and vertical stripes.
-Whatever your preferred mode of turning heads, a short-sleeve shirt works with most summer legwear from shorts and chinos to lighter denim and linen trousers.
+In recent years, the perfect t-shirt has become a vehicle for broader summer trends, from tropical prints and geometric patterns to pastel colors and vertical stripes.
+Whatever your preferred mode of turning heads, a basic t-shirt works with most summer legwear from shorts and chinos to lighter denim and linen trousers.

 Wear casually, usually without tucking it in.
-Make sure the sleeve ends no higher than mid-bicep and never wear it with a suit.
+The perfect t-shirt will have sleeve ends no higher than mid-bicep and be sure to never wear it with a suit.

 Don’t be too quick to write the denim shirt off as a fashion faux pas.
 Worn right, this classic workwear item can give your outfit an added dose of masculinity and lend a casual edge when worn with an unstructured blazer, or even a full suit if you’re feeling brave.

-The fashion police seem to have an eternal arrest warrant out for double denim too, which is one thing that might put a lot of men off wearing denim up top.
+The fashion police seem to have an eternal arrest warrant out for double denim too, which is one thing that might put a lot of men off wearing these types of shirts.
 However, if you’re clever about it, embracing the Canadian tuxedo can offer a way to inject some texture into your wardrobe.

 Your shirt could be spun from the hair of angels and hand-stitched in the Tuscan hills by God Himself but, sadly, if it doesn’t fit like a glove, you’re still not going to look the part.

 This is why it’s so crucial to nail your sizing and stick to it religiously, no matter what type of shirt you’re wearing.
-With that in mind, we asked renowned men’s personal stylist Daniel Johnson for his tips on how yours should fit in all the most important places.
+With that in mind, we asked renowned men’s personal stylist Daniel Johnson for his tips on how men’s shirts should fit in all the most important places.